 When to see a doctorBy Mayo Clinic staff

-Call your doctor if you or your child is:
+Call your doctor if your cough doesn't go away after several weeks or if you or your child is:

 - Coughing up thick, greenish-yellow phlegm